winstonhenke/Dotfiles/README.md

   - Only had one line: `gitdir: /Users/whenke/.dotgit`
   - This was why iTerm was showing the `(master)` git repo as part of PS1 when in folders that were not repos

----

 Install Brew

 - Install Brew: <https://brew.sh/>
 - Install Brewfile: `brew bundle --file $HOME/.brew/Brewfile`

----

 Update Default Shell

 - After installing `bash` with `brew` make sure to update `/etc/shells` with the path to the HomeBrew version of `bash`
 - `/etc/shells` has only one true purpose: It lists programs that `chsh` will let you change your shell to
 - Note: Verify the path `/opt/homebrew/bin/bash` is still correct.
-This changed when moving from my Intel -> M2 MacBook.
+This changed when moving from my Intel -> M2 MacBook

 ```bash
 # Update /etc/shells